SnowyMouse/invader/README.md

 expert if you need assurance on your rights.

 ### Why GPL and not MIT or BSD?
-Invader uses version 3 of the GNU GPL because we feel that Invader and all derivatives and modifications of Invader should stay free and open.

-The Halo CE modding community has a habit of obfuscating knowledge that could be used to help other people.
+This is primarily due to Halo's modding history.
+The Halo: CE modding community has traditionally obfuscated knowledge that could be used to help other people.
 This is often done through these means:
 - [Map protection](http://forum.halomaps.org/index.cfm?page=topic&topicID=16885)
 - [Writing closed source software](http://halo.isimaginary.com/)
 - [Obfuscating software](http://forum.halomaps.org/index.cfm?page=topic&topicID=51196&start=112)
 - [Keeping helpful information locked behind secret forums and groups](http://www.macgamingmods.com/forum/viewtopic.php?f=40&t=7948)

-Many great accomplishments have been lost to time, as most of the people who made them are no longer there to support what they have made.

-Often times, people will say they will release the source code in the future, or they will at least consider releasing the source code.
-In nearly all cases of this, the source code was never released.
-The GNU GPL solves this problem by requiring everyone who has access to binary code have access to the source code.
+Many tools have been released without accompanying source code, and in nearly all cases, they have gone unmaintained.
+Even if the idea of a source code release is expressed, this rarely happens.

 As time goes on, unmaintained, closed-source software becomes more seemingly broken, incomplete, or even incompatible.
 For example, the Halo Editing Kit has